microsoft/prompty/web/README.md

 # Prompty Website
-This contains the main website for the Prompty project.
+This contains the [main website](https://prompty.ai) for the Prompty project.
 The website is built using [Next.js](https://nextjs.org).

 ## Contributing Documentation

-Instructions to follow.
+Instructions to follow...